JavierHerreroGonzalez/SJK001-Lab/RacingCar/README.md

 # Autonomous Racing Challenge
 ## Overview

-This repository contains the implementations of three controllers for the Visual Follow Line exercise in Unibotics.
+This directory contains the implementations of three controllers for the Visual Follow Line exercise in Unibotics.

 In this challenge, a racing car must follow a red line on the track using computer vision and feedback control, adjusting its steering to minimize lateral deviation and complete laps efficiently and smoothly.